Scalingo/cli/README.md

-     addons-add        Provision an add-on for your application addons-remove     Remove an existing addon from your app addons-upgrade    Upgrade or downgrade an add-on attached to your app backups-config    Configure the periodic backups of a database backups           List backups for an addon
+     addons-add        Provision an add-on for your application addons-remove     Remove an existing addon from your app addons-upgrade    Upgrade or downgrade an add-on attached to your app addons-info       Display infos about add-ons attached to your app backups-config    Configure the periodic backups of a database backups           List backups for an addon
      backups-create    Ask for a new backup